Mickey Mantle and Hank Aaron are moving into downtown Raleigh’s Wake County Justice Center. Kind of.

-The subject matter isnt new to Sack, 37.
+The subject matter isn’t exactly new to Sack, 37.
 He began his art career around 13 years old, where he learned to draw by looking at images of baseball players from magazines.
 It was during that time when he developed a passion for painting the human face.

-Jennifer McIntyre, art coordinator for United Arts Council, said Sacks representative approached her in January, and she selected his pieces for the space.
+Jennifer McIntyre, art coordinator for United Arts Council, said she was approached in January by Sack’s representative and she selected his pieces for the space.

 Artist at work

-Sack moved from Washington state to attend East Carolina University, where he earned his Bachelor of Fine Arts in painting, and has remained in North Carolina ever since.
+Sack moved from Washington state to attend East Carolina University, where he earned his BFA in painting, and has remained in North Carolina ever since.

 His art has adorned the walls of several local galleries, including The Mahler, Glance Gallery and the City of Raleigh Museum, which recently commissioned him to paint a portrait of Sir Walter Raleigh.